Doriandarko/claude-engineer/readme.md

 ### 📊 Enhanced Diff-based File Editing

-Claude Engineer now supports an improved diff-based file editing system, allowing for more precise and controlled modifications to existing files.
+Claude Engineer supports an improved diff-based file editing system, allowing for more precise and controlled modifications to existing files.
 When editing files, Claude will:

 1. Show a detailed diff of the proposed changes, highlighting additions, removals, and unchanged lines with color coding.
 2. Focus on adding new code or modifying existing code without unnecessarily removing functionality.